 CINVANTI is our second commercial product.
-CINVANTI was approved by the FDA on November 9, 2017, and we commenced commercial sales in the U.S. in January 2018.
+CINVANTI was approved by the FDA in November 2017, and we commercial sales in the U.S. in January 2018.

-CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin and nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC).
+CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin as a single-dose regimen, delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC) as a single-dose regimen, and nausea and vomiting associated with initial and repeat courses of MEC as a 3-day regimen.

-CINVANTI is an IV formulation of aprepitant, an NK1 receptor antagonist.
-CINVANTI is the first IV formulation to directly deliver aprepitant, the active ingredient in EMEND[®] capsules.
-Aprepitant (including its prodrug, fosaprepitant) is the only single-agent NK1 receptor antagonist to significantly reduce nausea and vomiting in both the acute phase (0 - 24 hours after chemotherapy) and the delayed phase (24 - 120 hours after chemotherapy).
-CINVANTI is the only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with MEC that is free of polysorbate 80 or any other synthetic surfactant.
+CINVANTI is an intravenous ("IV") formulation of aprepitant, a substance P/neurokinin-1 ("NK1") receptor antagonist.
+CINVANTI is the first IV formulation to directly deliver aprepitant, the active ingredient in EMEND® capsules.
+Aprepitant (including its prodrug, fosaprepitant) is the only single-agent NK1 receptor antagonist to significantly reduce nausea and vomiting in both the acute phase (0-24 hours after chemotherapy) and the delayed phase (24-120 hours after chemotherapy).
+CINVANTI is the first and only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC that is free of synthetic surfactants, including polysorbate 80.

 NK1 receptor antagonists are typically used in combination with 5-HT3 receptor antagonists.
-The only other injectable NK1 receptor antagonist currently approved in the U.S. for both acute and delayed CINV, EMEND[®] IV (fosaprepitant), contains polysorbate 80, a synthetic surfactant, which has been linked to hypersensitivity reactions, including anaphylaxis, and infusion site reactions.
+The only other injectable NK1 receptor antagonist currently approved in the U.S. for both acute and delayed chemotherapy induced nausea and vomiting ("CINV"), EMEND® IV (fosaprepitant), contains polysorbate 80, a synthetic surfactant, which has been linked to hypersensitivity reactions, including anaphylaxis, and infusion site reactions.
 The CINVANTI formulation does not contain polysorbate 80 or any other synthetic surfactant.
 Our CINVANTI data has demonstrated the bioequivalence of CINVANTI to EMEND IV, supporting its efficacy for the prevention of both acute and delayed nausea and vomiting associated with HEC and nausea and vomiting associated with MEC.
 Results also showed CINVANTI was better tolerated in healthy volunteers than EMEND IV, with significantly fewer adverse events reported with CINVANTI.

-In November 2018, a J-code for CINVANTI was assigned with an effective date of January 1, 2019.
-The new J-code was assigned by CMS and will help simplify the billing and reimbursement process for prescribers of CINVANTI.
+In January 2019, a J-code for CINVANTI became available.
+The new J-code was assigned by CMS and has helped simplify the billing and reimbursement process for prescribers of CINVANTI.

-On February 26, 2019, we announced that the FDA approved our sNDA for CINVANTI, for IV use, which expanded the administration of CINVANTI beyond the initially approved administration method (a 30-minute IV infusion) to include a 2-minute IV injection.
+In February 2019, the FDA approved our sNDA for CINVANTI, for IV use, which expanded the administration of CINVANTI beyond the initially approved administration method (a 30-minute IV infusion) to include a 2-minute IV injection.